AbdulShahzeb/ros-tictactoe-ur/README.md

 ### Node Description
 **Brain Package**
 - `keyboard_node`: Provides manual control interface via XTerm terminal for toggling logs, adjusting CV parameters, returning robot to home position, and triggering shutdown.
-- `vision_mode`: Orchestrates Vision Mode gameplay by detecting human moves through CV, coordinating with the MENACE AI agent for robot moves, and managing game state through a Pygame UI.
+- `brain_node_vision_mode`: Orchestrates Vision Mode gameplay by detecting human moves through CV, coordinating with the MENACE AI agent for robot moves, and managing game state through a Pygame UI.
-- `ui_mode`: Enables UI Mode gameplay where a human selects moves via mouse clicks for one player while the MENACE AI controls the other player, with both moves executed by the robot arm.
+- `brain_node_ui_mode`: Enables UI Mode gameplay where a human selects moves via mouse clicks for one player while the MENACE AI controls the other player, with both moves executed by the robot arm.

 **Manipulation Package**
 - `moveit_server`: Motion planning and execution server that handles path planning for drawing X's and O's, erasing the grid (future work), and managing collision avoidance using MoveIt with configurable constraints and trajectory parameters.